Rock N Roll Nigger: Reception

-Because of its title and repeated use of the word "nigger", which in 1978 was already considered extremely offensive, "Rock N Roll Nigger" received no mainstream radio airplay.
-It was never released as a single, despite its popularity with live audiences.
-(The singles from Easter were "Because the Night"/"God Speed" in August 1977, and "Privilege (Set Me Free)"/"25th Floor" about 12 months later.)
+Because of its title and repeated use of the word "nigger", which had long been understood to be a racist slur, "Rock n Roll Nigger" received no mainstream radio airplay.
+It was never released as a single, despite its popularity with live audiences (the singles from Easter were "Because the Night"/"God Speed" in August 1977, and "Privilege (Set me free)"/"25th Floor" about 12 months later).

-In 2008, "Rock N Roll Nigger" was listed in The Pitchfork 500, a music guide published by Pitchfork that lists the top 500 songs between 1977 and 2006.
+In 2008, "Rock n Roll Nigger" was listed in The Pitchfork 500, a music-guide published by Pitchfork that lists the top 500 songs between 1977 and 2006.

-Cover versions
+Marilyn Manson cover

-Marilyn Manson covered the song for their 1995 EP Smells Like Children.
-Of his decision to cover the song Manson explained: "I thought 'Rock N Roll Nigger' was a song that I could really relate to, and our fans could relate to, about being an outsider.
+Marilyn Manson covered the song for his 1995 album Smells like Children.
+Of his decision to cover the song Manson explained: "I thought 'Rock n Roll Nigger' was a song that I could really relate to, and our fans could relate to, about being an outsider.
 I also thought that nobody else really, in our era of music, had the courage to do a cover of a song like that because, you know, they would get in trouble for the title but this song isn't about racism.
 It's about standing up for yourself."

-British indie rock band Birdland released a cover version of the song in 1990, reaching number one in the UK indie charts.

-Detroit rapper Esham released a cover version of the song on May 28, 2021.